Video Title

 Dr. Mary Chandler, Treasurer, Co-Artistic Director

-Allan Park, Past President, Board Member
+Allan Park, Past President, Board Member, Registrar

 Yunbo Cassady, Board Member